Otakon Survival Guide

 18. Visit the Charles Street lobby for picture taking

-You can count on plenty of cosplayers being gathered here through most of the entire con and thus it's an excellent place to take lots of pictures.
+You can count on plenty of cosplayers being gathered here through most of the convention and thus it's an excellent place to take lots of pictures.
 If you have some time to kill and want to take some pics, wander over to here.